PART A - CONSENT TO DATA PROCESSING

 1) At agreement to these terms, you (‘the data subject’) consent to the lawful and fair processing of-

-b) personal data stored incidentally on what pages have been visited, the amount of visitors and for how long; and
+b) personal data stored incidentally on what pages have been visited, the amount of visitors and for how long;

-c) identifiers, in-game names, Internet Protocol (IP) addresses, and cookies.
+d) identifiers, in-game names, Internet Protocol (IP) addresses, and cookies.

 2) We (‘CubedCon’) will process such data as a ‘data controller’ for the purposes of-